Part 8 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Dungeons and raids in World of Warcraft are similar in that they are focused on killing bosses and trash.
 However, raid groups are larger than dungeons and consist of anywhere from 10 to 30 people.
 As far as composition is concerned, there will almost always be 2 tanks; 2 to 6 healers, and the rest as damage dealers.

-Unlike dungeons, with the exception of high-level m+, raids require a good deal of understanding about your class and role.
-To defeat the bosses, you will need to be able to use your abilities to survive as a tank, do a lot of healing per second (HPS) as a healer, or damage per second (DPS) as a damage dealer.
+Unlike dungeons (with the exception of high-level m+, raids require a good deal of understanding of your class and role.
+To defeat raid bosses, you will need to be able to use your abilities to survive as a tank, do a lot of healing per second (HPS) as a healer, or damage per second (DPS) as a damage dealer.

 However, the degree to which you need to maximize HPS or DPS is dependent on raid difficulty.